janujahnavi809-blip/student-internship-hub/README.md

 Entry point of the React application.

 src/App.tsx
-Main React component that manages navigation and UI.
+Main React component that controls the application layout.

 src/index.css
-Styles for the application.
+CSS styles for the application.

 Installation Steps

 Step 1
-Download or clone the project.
+Download or clone the project to your computer.

 Step 2
-Open the project folder in VS Code.
+Open the project folder in Visual Studio Code.

 Step 3
-Install project dependencies using npm install
+Install the required dependencies npm install

 Step 4
+Start the development server
-Run the backend and frontend using npm run dev
+npm run dev

 Step 5
-Open the browser and visit
+Open your browser and go to
 http://localhost:5173

 API Information

 GET API
-Used to retrieve internship information from the server.
+Used to fetch internship details from the server.

 POST API
-Used to send student internship application details to the server.
+Used to send student internship application data to the server.

-Future Improvements

-Add authentication for students
-Add admin panel for managing internships
-Store applications in database
-Add email notification after application submission